The short version

 Random-yet-definitive personal history

 I hitchhiked across most of the United States (and parts of Europe) in the 1970s.
 I once rode a freight train halfway across Montana.
 I’ve been a rock-climber and mountaineer since 1975, and I was struck by lightning while climbing in the Canadian Rockies (my most interesting and exciting experience).
 I wandered through the British Isles, Germany, Switzerland, Austria, France, Greece, Italy, and other parts of Europe as a student and a climbing bum, recently returning to Switzerland to climb (finally!) the Eiger North Face.
 I’ve paddled in 20-foot Lake Superior winter waves and I’ve kayaked from Grand Portage, MN, out to, around, and back from Isle Royale twice—a 110-mile trip that includes a serious 13-mile, open-water crossing over deep, cold water there and back again.
 I’m a middling cross-country skier, a crappy Telemark skier, and an abysmal ice-skater.
 Ball sports frighten me.
 My office is only a few miles from home, so I get to bike commute year-round, which is both exciting and a real pain in the winter.
 I speak German more or less fluently.
 I also can say a bunch of stuff in French but don’t understand a word they speak back.
 I live with my sweetie, Jane, a Web designer and coder, in a lovely and modest Arts & Crafts bungalow that has great views of Lake Superior, the best lake in the whole damn world.
+Better still, I get to draw pictures for a living—and that ain’t half bad.

 It’s a great life.